 - Teach students to monitor their own learning and discover what they do and do not understand

 - Require students to take greater responsibility for and invest in their learning

 Show All | Hide All

-Be prepared to make adjustments if your plans do not work as expected the first time.
-Understanding which active learning strategies work best for you, your students, and your courses is a process that improves with time.
+Be prepared to make adjustments when your plans do not work as expected the first time.
+Take a deep breath, rethink things, and try something new.
+Learn from your failures and build on your successes – understanding which active learning strategies work best for you, your students, and your courses is a process that improves with time.

 Useful Minute Paper Questions:

 - What was the most important idea, concept, or point you are taking away from today’s class (this week’s class)?
 This can be very illuminating for both you and the students.

 - What do you understand now that you didn’t before today?